Cross City Tunnel: Usage

 There has been some controversy over the expected and actual usage of the tunnel during its initial operation.
 The number of vehicles travelling through the tunnel has been debated in the media, along with alleged discrepancies between the actual number of trips and the anticipated number of trips in the tunnel's financial projections.

 Tunnel operators indicated that they expected initial uptake of the tunnel to reach approximately 35,000 vehicles per day, increasing over its first year of operation to a projected 90,000 vehicles per day.
 Once documentation of the official projections was released, it was found that the operators projected daily traffic after six months at 85,352.

 Approximately one month after opening it was reported in the media that only 20,000 vehicles a day were using the tunnel, although the government and toll operators maintained that the average number of daily trips since opening was approximately 25,000.

 At the completion of the initial three-week toll-free period, the tunnel operators announced that the daily tunnel usage had increased to 53,000 during that time.

 A few weeks after the toll had been reinstated, it was reported in the media that usage had dropped back to approximately 27,000, an improvement of 7,000 cars per day compared with usage prior to the toll free period.

 Following the toll-free period, the tunnel operator indicated that it would likely be two to three years before the tunnel reached its full potential.

 In May 2006, in the first two months after the tunnel operators announced a temporary halving of the toll, media reports indicated that usage had increased to approximately 34,000 per day.

+In fiscal year 2025, average daily traffic through the tunnel was approximately 38,500 per day.